PlasmaPy/PlasmaPy/docs/install.rst

 Creating a conda environment
 ----------------------------

-We highly recommend installing PlasmaPy from a Python environtment created using `conda <https://conda.io/docs/>`_.
-Conda allows us to create and switch between Python environments that are isolated from each other and the system installation, while also simplifying distribution of binary and compiled dependencies.
+We highly recommend installing PlasmaPy from a Python environment created using `conda <https://conda.io/docs/>`_.
+Conda allows us to create and switch between Python environments that are isolated from each other and the system installation, while also simplifying the distribution of binary and compiled dependencies.

 After `installing conda <https://conda.io/docs/user-guide/install/>`_,

 .. code:: bash

-   conda create -n plasmapy python=3.7 numpy scipy matplotlib astropy lmfit h5py cython mpmath colorama -c conda-forge
+   conda create -n plasmapy python=3.7 numpy scipy astropy matplotlib cython h5py lmfit mpmath colorama sphinx sphinx-gallery pillow -c conda-forge

 To activate this environment, run